openzfs/openzfs-docs/docs/Performance and Tuning/Workload Tuning.rst

    -  A very simple algorithm that only compresses zeroes.

+-  ZSTD (Zstandard)

+   -  Zstandard is a modern, high performance, general compression algorithm which provides similar or better compression levels to GZIP, but with much better performance.
+Zstandard offers a very wide range of performance/compression trade-off, and is backed by an extremely fast decoder.
+      It is available from `OpenZFS 2.0 version <https://github.com/openzfs/zfs/pull/10278>`__.

 If you want to use compression and are uncertain which to use, use LZ4.
 It averages a 2.1:1 compression ratio while gzip-1 averages 2.7:1, but gzip is much slower.
 Both figures are obtained from `testing by the LZ4